Skip to main content

 Direct Costs

-The Direct Costs module tracks project expenses not tied to contracts or vendor invoices, such as labor, travel, or company-paid purchases.
+The Direct Costs module tracks project expenses not tied to contracts or vendor invoices.

 Written by Mariah Eve Taborada